certtools/intelmq-tutorial/lesson-2.md

 ### Task

 Add an ASN lookup bot to your pipeline between your configured Geolocation Expert and the file output.
 Start the expert.
-Restart the Bambenek collector to get new data and check the output in the file.
+Restart the DynDNS collector to get new data and check the output in the file.

 <details>
     <summary>Click to see the answer.</summary>